-Absolute strength imbalances are common to all types of clients.
-The degree of which depends on that particular client’s training history.
+Absolute strength imbalances are common for all types of clients.
 These imbalances can hamper a client’s ability to reach their fitness goals and increases the risk of injury.
 Therefore it’s critical that functional fitness coaches understand what absolute strength imbalances are and learn some simple program design methods to correct them.

 Absolute strength imbalances are essentially an imbalance in strength ratios in the lower body or upper body muscular structure.
 Perhaps the best way to visualize an absolute strength imbalance is by taking a look at a client’s one repetition maximum lifts.
 Let’s take a look at the ‘ideal’ lower body strength ratios first.
 Here’s an example of what an ideal ratio would be in lower and upper body strength with the back squat, deadlift, front squat, weighted pull up and close grip bench press.